20.9 C

 Legendary Singer Hospitalized in Shocking Development

-Welsh music icon Bonnie Tyler remains in intensive care at a Portuguese hospital where she suffered cardiac arrest while doctors were attempting to wake her from a medically induced coma, according to reports.
+Welsh music icon Bonnie Tyler remains in intensive care at a Portuguese hospital, where she suffered cardiac arrest while doctors were attempting to wake her from a medically induced coma.

 The 74-year-old performer has been battling a serious infection stemming from a perforated intestine that required emergency surgery.
 Physicians at Faro Hospital had to resuscitate Tyler when bringing her out of sedation on April 30, 2026.